surftemp/xarray-extensions/README.md

 ```

 Doing so will attach the following extra methods to xarray DataArray and Dataset objects:
+ <p>xarray 0.19.0 or later is required, attempting to import these extensions with an earlier version of xarray will cause
+an exception to the thrown.
+These methods extend xarray with timeseries and various other functionality.</p>
 <section id="dataarray-methods-timeseries">
 <h1>DataArray methods - timeseries<a class="headerlink" href="#dataarray-methods-timeseries" title="Permalink to this headline">¶</a></h1>
 <p>include <cite>import xarray_extensions.timeseries</cite> in your code to add these methods to xarray.DataArray</p>